xpack-dev-tools/openocd-xpack/README-BUILD.md

-# How to build the xPack OpenOCD?
+# How to build the xPack OpenOCD

 ## Introduction